 Below are some representations of some of the structures I have solved.
 Links to publications (where applicable) are included.

-This toxin is responsible for ~30% of bactertial food poisoning cases – it is a pore forming toxin that punches holes in the cells that line your small intestine.
+This toxin is responsible for ~30% of bacteria food poisoning cases – it is a pore-forming toxin that punches holes in the cells that line your small intestine.
 Symptoms can develop as rapidly as 60mins after ingestion of the tainted food.

 I did this work whilst I worked at cancer research UK.
 The TES gene is being investigated as it is frequently damaged during various types of cancer, and when the gene is absent in mice, these mice are more likely to develop cancer than those that have a functioning copy of the TES gene.

 In normal cells, TES functions to regulate certain aspects of cell motility (cell crawling), and it serves as an adaptor/regulator protein that binds to and alters the activity of other proteins involved in cell motility.

 Phosphatases are important regulators of all sorts of cellular functions, from cell division to cell motility and environment sensing.
 SDP-1 is a yeast phosphatase that due to its function, needs to be active when cells are experiencing oxidative stress.
 Paradoxically, this class of phosphatases are generally inactive when oxidised.
 We wanted to know how SDP-1 was active when it shouldn’t have been.
 This turned out to be such an interesting story it was published in Nature.
 Yay!